Xilinx/Vitis-AI/docs/_sources/docs/install/China_Ubuntu_servers.rst.txt

      deb http://us.archive.ubuntu.com/ubuntu/ focal universe

 You can see that the hostname “archive.ubuntu.com” resolves to servers located within the United States.
-When building the Vitis AI Docker image, whether for `CPU-only <https://github.com/Xilinx/Vitis-AI/blob/master/docker/dockerfiles/vitis-ai-cpu.Dockerfile>`__ or `GPU <https://github.com/Xilinx/Vitis-AI/blob/master/docker/dockerfiles/vitis-ai-gpu.Dockerfile>`__ applications Docker will attempt to pull from US servers.
+When building the Vitis AI Docker image, whether for CPU-only or GPU accelerated containers Docker will attempt to pull from US servers.
 As a result, users accessing from China will generally experience slow download speeds.

 Prior to building the Vitis AI Docker image it is recommended that you modify **/etc/apt/sources.list** and the vitis-ai-gpu.Dockerfile.